QB Josh McCown retires after 16 NFL seasons

 And there were many.

 McCown, who turns 40 on July 4, wrote in a piece for The Players’ Tribune posted Monday that he is retiring from playing football after an NFL career that spanned 16 NFL seasons and included stints with 10 teams.
 He will be helping coach his two sons — also quarterbacks — in high school this year.
-McCown said he also plans to work as a TV football analyst in the future.
+McCown said he also plans to work as a TV football analyst in the future, and ESPN said later Monday it had hired him as an NFL analyst.

-He was immensely popular among his many teammates and coaches for his even-keeled yet passionate demeanor, unquestioned leadership skills and professional approach to whatever his role was.
-McCown’s love for the game rubbed off on his teammates, and many considered him a player/coach late in his career.
-Jets safety Jamal Adams often jokingly referred to McCown on social media as “Uncle Josh,” a nickname that quickly spread.

 McCown was often considered a “bridge” quarterback, and his career record as a starter was only 23-53.
 But McCown’s career was about more than numbers.